-Write to the debt collector within 30 days of getting the collection letter.
+• Write to the debt collector within 30 days of getting the collection letter.
 A sample letter to Stop Debt Collectors from Trying to Collect Debts You Don't Owe is included in the Appendix in this volume.

 - Tell the debt collector someone stole your identity, and you don't owe the debt. - Send copies of your Identity Theft Report and any other documents that detail the theft. - Contact the business where the fraudulent account was opened. - Explain that this is not your debt. - Tell them to stop reporting this debt to the credit bureaus. - Ask for information about the debt, and how it happened.
 The business must give you details if you ask.
-A sample letter for Getting Business Records Relating to Identity Theft is included in the Appendix in this volume. - For example, if someone opened a credit card in your name, ask for a copy of the
+A sample letter for Getting Business Records Relating to Identity Theft is included in the Appendix in this volume. - For example, if someone opened a credit card in your name, ask for a copy of the application and the applicant's signature.

-- application and the applicant's signature. - If you haven't already, ask the credit bureaus to block information about this debt from your credit report. - The advice in Disputing Errors on Credit Reports can help you block fraudulent information from your credit reports. - Write down who you contacted and when.
+- If you haven't already, ask the credit bureaus to block information about this debt from your credit report. - To get advice on Disputing Errors on Credit Reports visit https://consumer.ftc.gov/ articles/disputing-errors- your-credit-reports.
+It will help you block fraudulent information from your credit reports. - Write down who you contacted and when.
 Keep copies of any letters you send.